Tristan296/widgets-blog-web-app/README.md

 * Stacey Purcell, bug fixes; basic null checking and sanitation.
 * Tristan Norbury, Fixed hardcoded Authorization for getting token for meme widget - ensures that widget cannot be posted to blog unless already logged in.
 * Tristan Norbury, Added alert for when new posts fail to send to blog (e.g. no WiFi when posting)
-* Brigid McDermott, fix for null entry posts
+* Brigid McDermott, fix for null entry posts to not crash the blog post displaying

 ## Extension to blog-block: new-post.js
 * Stacey Purcell: initial implementation of the ability to post to the blog